brevis-network/prover-network-contracts/scripts/README.md

 > **Note:** Individual ProverVaults are automatically deployed via CREATE2 through the VaultFactory when provers are registered.

-**All deployment scripts automatically configure optional parameters if specified in your `.env` file.
+**All deployment scripts use manual proxy deployment with shared ProxyAdmin pattern for simplified administration.
 After successful deployment, the complete Brevis Prover Network is ready for operation with all system integrations handled automatically.**

 ## 2. Setup